 THE BARBARIANS: VISIGOTHS AND VANDALS 5TH TO 8TH CENTURY AD

-These tribes were followed by the Visigoths, who separated from the Ostrogoths, invaded Italy and sacked Rome.
-The Visigoths first settled in southern Gaul as a tribe federated to the Romans (they had to provide them with troops).
-They converted to Arianism rather than Nicean Catholicism followed by the roomans and were seen by them as heritics.
+These tribes were followed by the Visigoths, who separated from the Ostrogoths,who invaded Italy and sacked Rome.
+The Visigoths first settled in southern Gaul as a tribe federated to the Romans (they had to provide Romans with troops).
+The Visigoths converted to Arianism Catholicism rather than Nicean Catholicism.
+The Romans saw them as heritics.
 The Visigoths soon fell out with their Roman hosts and extended their authority into Hispania Betica at the expense of the Suevi and Vandals.
-The Visigoths had nearly completed the conquest of Spain by AD 476 pushing the Vandals south in Africa.
+The Visigoths had nearly completed the conquest of all Iberia by AD 476 pushing the Vandals south in Africa.
 Hence with the exception of the Suevic kingdom in the north west, which did not fall until 585, and the exception of areas controlled by the Basques, all Hispania was Visigoth.

 In 554, Granada, Malaga and southernmost Hispania Baetica were lost to the Byzantine Empire to form the province of Spania.
 The Byzantine Empire was the Eastern successor to the Roman Empire in the west.
 It came into being around the year 330 AD when Rome's first Christian Emperor, Constantine I moved the capital from Rome to Byzantium, later Constantinople now Istanbul.
 Under Emperor Justinian a concerted effort was made to regain much of the lost empire.